aproxacs/mockHttpServer/README.md

     POST http://test.com/api with header {Auth: "222"} => Not Matched
     POST http://test.com/api with header {} => Not Matched

-The value of header may be null, which means matching request should not have the header.
+The value of header may be String, Regulare Expression or `null`.
+What does `null` mean?
+It means this header should not exist in the XHR request.

     var request = {
       url: "http://test.com/api",